hydure/CS304/README.md

-# CS304 This repository displays all the code I've programmed in CSCI 304.
+# CS304 This repository displays all the code I've programmed in Computer Organization.